Skip to content

 If you have a second electricity meter connected to your EV charger, you can choose to just have that meter billed on time-of-day pricing.
 This would allow you to continue to use electricity at home during the on-peak period without a surcharge.

-Learn more about this rate for separate EV meters.
+Learn more about time-of-day for separate EV meters.

 Earn rewards with Peak Saver